 Our Music

-Scottish Fish present a fresh take on traditional and contemporary Scottish and Cape Breton music.
-Their lively and unique arrangements are woven together from session music handed down from generations of the tradition’s finest players.
-They have performed at many public and private venues and festivals across the United States and Europe including Boston Celtic Music Festival, the Bellingham Celtic Festival, and Festival de Ortigeuira.
-Their music and performances have earned them features on WGBH, KALW, and in American Girl and Folkworld Magazines; attracted the attention of programs such as America's Got Talent; and secured an international audience of over two hundred thousand followers on Instagram.
+In their decade of bandhood, the Fish have performed at a wide variety of venues and festivals across the U.S. and Europe, including Boston Celtic Music Festival, Bellingham Celtic Festival, and Festival de Ortigueira.
+Their music and performances have earned them features on WGBH, KALW, and in American Girl and Folkworld Magazines; attracted the attention of programs such as America's Got Talent; and secured an international audience of over three hundred thousand followers across social media platforms.
 In 2017, the group released their debut album, "Splash," and followed it with "Tidings," a 5-track holiday EP, in 2019.
 Their newest record, "Upscale," produced by pianist and composer Neil Pearlman, was released in October, 2022, marking the band’s ten year anniversary.
+Scottish Fish expect their third full-length album to be released in summer, 2025.

 “Individually they are all creative and talented,” writes Cassel, “and together they spark each other, pushing each other even further to make amazing music.”